Longitudinal Data Analysis Using Stata

 In this seminar, we will use the following Stata commands: reg, reshape, xtreg, areg, mixed, xtset, xtgee, logit, xtlogit, clogit, melogit, meologit, nbreg, menbreg, lrtest, margins, marginsplot, hausman, xthybrid, and xtdpdml.
 Lecture notes using SAS and R are available on request from registered participants.

 This seminar will use Stata for the many empirical examples and exercises.
 However, no previous experience with Stata is assumed.
 Lecture notes and exercises using SAS and R are also available on request.
-To participate in the hands-on exercises, you are strongly encouraged to bring a laptop computer with Stata installed (release 13 or higher; IC, SE, or MP versions are all acceptable).
-A power outlet and wireless access will be available at each seat.
+To participate in the hands-on exercises, you are strongly encouraged to use a computer with Stata installed (release 13 or higher; IC, SE, or MP versions are all acceptable).

 If you need to analyze longitudinal data and have a basic statistical background, this course is for you.
 You should have a good working knowledge of the principles and practice of multiple regression, as well as elementary statistical inference.
 It is also helpful to have some familiarity with logistic regression.
 But you do not need to know matrix algebra, calculus, or likelihood theory.